90-soft/BusSat/README.md

-# User Agreement for the "Echo Bus" Application
+# User Agreement for the "Bussat" Application

 ## Introduction:
-Welcome to Echo Bus!
-This Privacy Policy outlines how we collect, use, share, and protect your information when you use the Echo Bus mobile application (the "App").
+Welcome to Bussat!
+This Privacy Policy outlines how we collect, use, share, and protect your information when you use the Bussat mobile application (the "App").

 ### Information We Collect
 #### Personal Information: